 Employees owe a duty to the Corporation to advance its legitimate interests when an opportunity to do so arises.
 In this regard, employees may not appropriate for their own use, or that of another person or organization, the benefit of any business venture or opportunity which they learned about during the course of their employment, unless it is first offered to the Corporation and the Corporation decides not to pursue it.
-If this situation arises, employees must record the opportunity with the Corporate Secretary who will in turn raise the matter with the Chair of the Audit Committee").
+If this situation arises, employees must record the opportunity with the Corporate Secretary who will in turn raise the matter with the Chair of the Audit Committee of the Board (the "Audit Committee").